 3. Introduction to and the origins of the French system

 4. The influence of the French Civil Law system elsewhere in Europe

-5. The civil courts and civil procedure in France with some comparison with other Civil Law jurisdictions
+5. The civil courts and civil procedure in France with some comparison principally with Germany and other Civil Law jurisdictions

-7. Sources of law in the French and some other Civil Law systems: a comparison with the Common Law systems
+6. Sources of law in the French and German Civil Law systems: a comparison with the Common Law systems

 Part III THE COMPARATIVE LAW OF OBLIGATIONS

 1. Special Topics in the Contractual Law of Obligations in France and Germany (a) contract formation (b) breach of contract (c) privity and contracts for the benefit of third parties (d) good faith in contractual performance

 2. Special Topic in the Delictual Law of Obligations (a) principles of delictual liability (b) recovery for economic loss (c) vicarious liability (d) strict liability